Were you injured in an accident that wasn't your fault?

 We recognise the vital change a successful claim will make to people whose lives have been affected by serious and catastrophic injury.
 A claim will lessen the financial load and reduce stress so a claimant enabling them to prioritise rehabilitation.

 The panel of specialist serious injury solicitors work with insurance companies, Courts and medical practitioners, helping to ensure families impacted by serious accidents receive the support they need.

 More about Catastrophic injury compensation

-Under a CFA, Portsmouth injury claimants will also not have to pay any fees upfront.
+Portsmouth injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Portsmouth, Hampshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Portsmouth, Hampshire and throughout the UK make a claim without any financial risk.